mendix/docs/content/refguide/merge-dialog.md

 ![Merge Dialog](attachments/merge-dialog/merge-dialog.png)

-Available merge scenarios are described below.
+Available scenarios are described below

 ## 2 Port Fix

-This merge scenario allows you to merge a fix from a maintenance branch line to the main line.
-If you just want to merge a small fix, a single commit is often enough.
-It is however also possible to merge multiple commits at once.
+This scenario allows you to move a fix from a maintenance branch line to the main line.
+If you just want to redo a small fix, a single commit is often enough.

+In SVN it is possible to port multiple commits at once.

 ### 2.1 Branch Line